Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 The Dpdl language plugin uses the 'Janino' library to compile code blocks:

-Refer to the Janino doc for supported java language features: http://janino-compiler.github.io/janino/
+Refer to the 'Janino' documentation for the java language features supported: http://janino-compiler.github.io/janino/

 ### ROOT Data Analysis Framework (C++)